vikingair/brocolito/README.md

 In this [workflow](.github/workflows/pr.yml) you can see it in action.

-### Future plans

-- Create an initial setup using `create-brocolito-cli` package
-  - Then you can set the above up using `pnpm create brocolito-cli`
-- Include some more examples of interesting CLI relevant features that can be adopted

 ## CLI features

 The CLI contains already many features right away.
 It was inspired by [commander](https://www.npmjs.com/package/commander)